There are two ways you can view your Welcome Week timetable.

 In some cases it's possible to move students between seminars/ groups but often this is not possible for health and safety or teaching workload reasons.

 The class register is linked to the online timetable.
 Check your online timetable shows the classes you are attending.
-If the timetable is incorrect, or the class is missing, alert your school office as soon as possible.
+If the timetable is incorrect, or the class is missing, alert your CAS hub as soon as possible.
 You may get email alerts in the meantime as the system will know you are attending classes that are not on your timetable.
 There is further information on the Attendance Monitoring page that explains how you're registered as being in class.

 If you print out your timetable it is likely it will at some point become out of date.
 Therefore it is essential that you check your timetable regularly for up to date information.

 This usually indicates a serious problem.
-Contact your school office without delay to find out what you need to do.
+Contact your CAS hub without delay to find out what you need to do.
 They may be able to move you to an alternative class for one of the modules, or one of the modules on your record may be registered incorrectly.
 They should also be able to tell you which class you ‘should’ attend and what to do about the other class while they sort your timetable out.
 Keep an eye out for the changes on your online timetable so you know where you should be in future weeks.